-Wells was developing a "feeling of solidarity" with many of the filmmakers emerging in this period, which included Gregor Nicholas and Shereen Maloney.
-All three would make contributions to groundbreaking anthology series About Face (1985), which came about partly due to Wells' campaigning.
-With other independent filmmakers, he'd formed the New Film Group, partly from a feeling that short films were as valid — perhaps more so — than feature films.
+Wells was developing a "feeling of solidarity" with many of the filmmakers emerging in this period, including Gregor Nicholas and Shereen Maloney.
+Each would make contributions to groundbreaking anthology series About Face (1985), which came about partly due to Wells' campaigning.
+With other independent filmmakers, he'd formed the New Film Group, feeling that short films were as valid — perhaps more so — than feature films.
 The NFG pressured the powers that be to devote more funding to shorts.

 Wells main contribution to About Face was Jewel's Darl, a man's account of his relationship with a transsexual.
 Nominated for four NZ Television Awards including best One-Off Drama, it launched a number of careers — including that of future politician Georgina Beyer, who starred as transsexual Jewel.
 Years later Wells would co-direct Georgie Girl — an award-winning documentary about Beyer — with Annie Goldson.
 Wells also wrote coming of age episode My First Suit, for director Stewart Main.
 Both episodes were intended to break a drought on local gay characters.
 But it almost wasn't to be: as Wells detailed in this video interview, Jewel's Darl's screening was delayed for many months because a TVNZ executive felt it unacceptable to portray a transgender character who wasn't a figure of fun.

 The following year, Wells and Main caught the zeitgeist with their teleplay A Death In The Family, based on the loss of a friend to AIDS.
 In the year that the homosexual law reform bill was working its way into law amid hysteria about AIDS, it was a hot button topic.
 The film was hailed locally, and screened around the world.